mckelveygreg/Gregs-100DaysOfCode/log.md

    - Thoughts: It is has been 2 months now!
 I'm getting more antsy to complete a real world project...

   Day 67: May 2, 2018
    - Today's Progress: Went for a codewars day again.
    - Thoughts: It is hard to start and stop a project too many times without getting really frustrated...

   Day 68: May 3, 2018
    - Today's Progress: I'm almost Level 6 in CodeWars, still not enough time to sit down for real projects
    - Thoughts: Lacey talked to me tonight.
 She is scared about how little time we spend together.
 I need to figure out a better balance and more intentional time!

+  Day 69: May 4, 2018
+   - Today's Progress: My AI makes moves for tictactoe!
+But it is unhinged and unshackled, so it cheats like a mother...
+   - Thoughts: I need to figure out how to better handle my event handlers!

 <!-- TEMPLATE FORM
 ### Day 0: February 30, 2016 (Example 1)